- 29 November 2021

 CXT fully supports the Vulkan API for ray tracing, handling both ray queries and ray pipeline implementation of ray tracing, so whether the application is aimed at mobile or desktop, CXT will be able to support it.
 This will help it deliver applications features much more realistic shadows and reflections, but also ray traced global illumination, for truly immersive, natural-looking visuals.

-Over the years, we have come to expect that the level of graphics quality that on console and desktop PC eventually makes it to mobile and thanks to Imagination and the CXT, that’s now true of ray tracing too.
+Over the years, we have come to expect that the level of graphics quality on console and desktop PC eventually makes it to mobile and thanks to Imagination and the CXT, that’s now true of ray tracing too.
 The technology has already been licensed into the market and we can’t wait until we see this technology reach the palm of everyone’s hand.

 In our next post, we’ll run through some of the visual enhancements that ray tracing can bring in more depth and the time-saving efficiencies it will bring to developers.